List of Olympic medalists in basketball

-Americans Sue Bird and Diana Taurasi are the all-time leader for the most Olympic medals in basketball, with five gold, while Teresa Edwards has four gold and one bronze.
-Seven players have won four medals: American Lisa Leslie, Tamika Catchings, (each with four golds with the women's team) and Carmelo Anthony (three golds and one bronze with the men's team), the Soviet Gennadi Volnov (one gold, two silver, one bronze) and Sergei Belov (one gold, three bronze), and Australians Kristi Harrower and Lauren Jackson (both with three silvers and one bronze).
-Leslie, Bird, Catchings, and Taurasi are the all-time leaders for the most consecutive gold medal wins in basketball.
-Six other individuals, all American, have won three golds – Katie Smith, Dawn Staley, Sheryl Swoopes, Seimone Augustus, Sylvia Fowles, Kevin Durant – and 23 other players, not including the previously mentioned, have won three medals.
+American woman Diana Taurasi is the all-time leader for the most Olympic medals in basketball, with six gold, with three other women having won five medals—Americans Sue Bird (five gold) and Teresa Edwards (four gold and one bronze) plus Australia's Lauren Jackson (three silver and two bronze).
+Nine players have won four medals: Americans Lisa Leslie, Tamika Catchings, Sylvia Fowles (each with four golds with the women's team), Kevin Durant (four gold medals), Carmelo Anthony, and LeBron James (each with three golds and one bronze with the men's team); Soviet Gennadi Volnov (one gold, two silver, one bronze) and Sergei Belov (one gold, three bronze), and Australian Kristi Harrower (three silver, one bronze).
+Taurasi is the all-time leader for the most consecutive gold medal wins in basketball.
+Five other individuals, all American, have won three golds – Katie Smith, Dawn Staley, Sheryl Swoopes, Seimone Augustus, and Breanna Stewart – and 23 other players, not including the previously mentioned, have won three medals.
+Two other American women, Kelsey Plum and Jackie Young, are the only players to have won medals of any color in both the full-court and 3x3 variants of the sport.
+Both won golds in the debut of 3x3 in 2020 and in the full-court game in 2024.

-The United States of America is by far the most successful country in Olympic basketball, with United States men's teams having won 16 of 19 tournaments in which they participated, including seven consecutive titles from 1936 through 1968.
-United States women's teams have won 9 titles out of the 11 tournaments in which they competed, including seven in a row from 1996 to 2020.
-Besides the United States, Argentina is the only nation still in existence who has won either the men's or women's tournament.
-The Soviet Union, Yugoslavia and the Unified Team are the countries no longer in existence who have won the tournament.
-The United States are the defending champions in both men's and women's tournaments.
+The United States is by far the most successful country in full-court Olympic basketball, with United States men's teams having won 17 of 20 tournaments in which they participated, including seven consecutive titles from 1936 through 1968.
+United States women's teams have won 10 titles out of the 12 tournaments in which they competed, including eight in a row from 1996 to 2024.
+Besides the United States, Argentina is the only nation still in existence that has won either the men's or women's tournament.
+The Soviet Union, Yugoslavia and the Unified Team are the countries no longer in existence that have won the tournament.
+The United States is the defending champion of both the men's and women's tournaments.
 As of the 2016 Summer Olympics, 90 medals (30 of each color) have been awarded to teams from 20 National Olympic Committees.

 Two gold medal-winning teams were inducted to the Naismith Memorial Basketball Hall of Fame in 2010.
-The 1960 U.S. Olympic team featured four players who would eventually enter the Hall of Fame, a head coach who would enter the Hall as a contributor, and a team manager who entered the Hall as a coach.
+The 1960 U.S. Olympic team featured four players who would eventually enter the Hall of Fame as players, one of whom later entered the Hall as a contributor; a head coach who would enter the Hall as a contributor; and a team manager who entered the Hall as a coach.
 The 1992 U.S. Olympic team, better known as the "Dream Team", had 11 future Hall of Fame players, along with three coaches who were inducted to the Hall as coaches (one of whom was previously inducted separately for his accomplishments as a player).